Ken-ichi Ueda: Professional societies

 He is a member of Joint Open Laboratory on Laser Crystals and Precision Measurements of the Russian Academy of Sciences.
 After his retirement, he is still active as a scientific advisor in Hamamatsu Photonics and also adviser for several international laser programmes and conferences.

 He serves as a chairman, secretary general, and the member of the following committees; Corresponding member of Science Council of Japan Member of Committee of Journal Publication Issues of Science Council of Japan Member of IUPAP Working Group on Communication in Physics Board member of Physical Society of Japan Co-Chair of JJCQE (Japan Joint Council on Quantum Electronics) Member of ICQE (International Council on Quantum Electronics) Program Co-chair of CLEO PR 2009 Editor-in-chief of Optical Review Associate Editor of Laser Physics Letters Editor of High Power Laser Science and Engineering.

 He served on many academic committees.
 Board member: OSA (2000-2002), JSAP (1999-2001), IPAP (2000-2001), Laser Society of Japan (2006-) Chair: IUAPA 017 (2005-2008), CLEO PR STC (1995-2007) Conference Chair: IQEC 2005 in Tokyo, Kaya conference in 2004 Editor: Topical Editor of Applied Optics (1996-2002), JOSA Editor for topical issue (2007), Quantum Electronics (2000-2003.

 Recognition

-Ueda is an OSA fellow, JSAP fellow, and got many science awards including National Medal with Purple Ribbon from Japanese government which is one of the best recognition by Japanese Government towards the contribution of Science.
-He served as a leading scientist in The Russian Academy of Sciences.
+Ueda is an OSA fellow, JSAP fellow, and received many science awards including the National Medal with Purple Ribbon from the Japanese government, which is one of the best recognitions by the Japanese Government towards the contribution of science.